Dougal121/Solar/ESP8266_Tracker/Libs/ReadMe.txt

 These are all the extra bits I compile with...
-Usuallt not available anymore or they have been changed slightly or had some sort of fix.
+Usually not available anymore or they have been changed slightly or had some sort of fix.